se-edu/se-book/testCaseDesign/equivalencePartitions/intermediate/text.md

 <div id="body">

-When deciding EPs of OOP methods, we need to identify EPs of all data participants  that can potentially influence the behaviour of the method, such as,
+When deciding EPs of OOP methods, you need to identify EPs of all data participants that can potentially influence the behaviour of the method, such as,

 * the target object of the method call
 * input parameters of the method call